Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 I have a few suggestions.

-1. Contact.
+1. Build social connections.
 If you have elderly loved ones or neighbors, check in on them.
 If you are elderly and far away from family, call your people!

 If you have video capability, you should absolutely do video calls so everyone gets some face-to-face interaction.
 Even though a Zoom call or a video message is two-dimensional, we get a little shot of dopamine when we see a familiar face.